 8. “Solar panel installation company near me” vs. “Which type of solar panels are the best for your home?”

-That way, you can have relevant information ready ahead of time and send them straight to pages on your site where they’ll convert faster than someone just searching for general informational terms without any clear goal in mind.
+That way, you can have relevant information ready ahead of time and send it straight to pages on your site where they’ll convert faster than someone just searching for general informational terms without any clear goal.